Academic Catalog

 All St. Catherine University students enrolled in a health care program must meet minimum immunization requirements and remain compliant throughout the completion of their program.
 These requirements are defined by the terms of our clinical/fieldwork contracts and are standardized across programs.
 OTA program students must also complete Basic Life Safety for Healthcare Providers (BLS).
 This must be an American Heart Association or American Red Cross certification and must be completed prior to the first Level I fieldwork.
 Options other than these must be approved by a Compliance Administrator in the Clinical Clearance office.

-Most states have regulations that require that all students going into a clinical setting have a criminal background check.
-Background checks are done prior to classes starting or within the first two weeks of class each year and the University provides all forms.
-Any identified problems on a background check may have an impact on a student's ability to attend labs or participate in fieldwork, and therefore progress in the program.
+Most states have regulations requiring all students in a clinical setting to have a criminal background check.
+Background checks are done prior to classes starting or within the first two weeks of class each year, and the University provides all forms.
+Any identified problems on a background check may impact a student's ability to attend labs or participate in fieldwork and progress in the program.

 Professional Behaviors

-Developing appropriate professional behaviors is important to becoming a competent practitioner.
-It is the goal of the OTA program to help students develop and nurture professional behaviors in the academic setting, allowing students to refine them in their clinical fieldwork settings.
-Upon graduation, as an entry-level OTA, students will be ready to uphold the ethical standards, values, attitudes and behaviors of the occupational therapy profession.
+Developing appropriate professional behaviors is vital to becoming a competent practitioner.
+The OTA program aims to help students develop and nurture professional behaviors in the academic setting, allowing students to refine them in their clinical fieldwork settings.
+Upon graduation, as an entry-level OTA, students will be ready to uphold the occupational therapy profession's ethical standards, values, attitudes, and behaviors.

 Accreditation

-St. Catherine University's occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
-ACOTE's telephone number at c/o AOTA is (301) 652-6611 and its web address is https://acoteonline.org/.
+St. Catherine University's occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at 7501 Wisconsin Ave, Suite 510E, North Bethesda, MD 20814.
+ACOTE's telephone number at c/o AOTA is (301) 652-6611, and its web address is https://acoteonline.org/.

 Certification

-Graduates of the OTA program are able to sit for the national certification examination administered by the National Board for Certification in Occupational Therapy (NBCOT).
+Graduates of the OTA program can sit for the national certification examination administered by the National Board for Certification in Occupational Therapy (NBCOT).
 NBCOT is located at One Bank Street, Suite 300, Gaithersburg, MD, 20878.
 The phone number for NBCOT is (301) 990-7979, email is info@nbcot.org, and the website is www.nbcot.org.

 When graduates apply to take the certification examination with the NBCOT, they are asked to answer questions related to felony convictions.
 Graduates will also be asked questions about felony convictions as they apply for state licensure.
 A felony conviction may affect a graduate's ability to complete fieldwork experiences, sit for the NBCOT certification examination, or attain state licensure.
-For further information on these limitations, contact NBCOT or your state licensing board.
+Contact NBCOT or your state licensing board for further information on these limitations.

 After successful completion of the NBCOT exam, the individual will be a Certified Occupational Therapy Assistant.
 Many states have some form of regulation in order to practice.
 Generally, state regulations are based on the successful completion of the NBCOT certification examination.